 We are a public-private partnership under the Luxembourg Climate Finance Strategy

-The ICFA is a public-private partnership set up in 2018 by 10 private entities of the Luxembourg financial sector as well as the Luxembourg Ministry of Finance and the Ministry of the Environment, Climate and Sustainable Development.
+The ICFA is a public-private partnership set up in 2018 under the Luxembourg Climate Finance Strategy.
+The ICFA members are the Luxembourg Ministry of Finance and the Ministry of the Environment, Climate and Sustainable Development, as well as 12 private entities of the Luxembourg financial services sector.

-The ICFA is supported by the European Investment Bank.
+The ICFA is supported by the European Investment Bank and Spuerkeess.

 Find more information in our ICFA BrochureDownload ICFA Brochure

-The ICFA is coordinated and managed by Stephan Peters with support of Innpact.
+The ICFA is managed by Stephan Peters with the support of Laurence Hulin and Jekabs Vinauds.

 Previously, Stephan ran his own sustainable advisory and investment boutique SANZARU, while also part of the TIIME.org team, advocating and educating decision makers to boost awareness of impact investing, sustainability and diversity.
 Prior, Stephan accumulated experience in private equity, corporate finance and strategy consulting across Europe, Africa, the Middle East and Asia with blue-chip names like Oliver Wyman, Credit Suisse, and Delta Partners.